openharmony/docs/en/application-dev/quick-start/arkts-builder.md

 - You can define one or more @Builder decorated methods in a custom component.
 Such a method is considered as a private, special type of member function of the component.

-- The custom builder function can be called from the **build** method or another custom builder function in the same component only.
+- Private custom builder functions can be called in custom components, **build()**, and other custom builder functions.

 - Inside the custom builder function body, **this** refers to the owning component.
 Component state variables are accessible from within the custom builder function implementation.
 Using **this** to access the custom components' state variables is recommended over parameter passing.